-We are temporarily revising our refund policy for tickets holders for performances May 11 to July 4, 2020.
-We would like to extend a sincere thank you to all who have chosen to donate the value of their subscription tickets to the ABT Crisis Relief Fund.
-Your generosity is helping us tremendously during these challenging times.
+Thank you to all the 2020 Spring Season ticket holders that chose to donate the value of their tickets to the ABT Crisis Relief Fund.
+Your generosity helped us tremendously during these challenging times.

 Depending on the performance and method of purchase, ticket fees may be applied to your order.

 For performances at the David H. Koch Theater, there is a facility fee and a costume restoration fee for all tickets and a per ticket handling fee for orders made online or through the call center.

 For performances at the Met Opera House, there is an ABT set restoration fee for every Single Ticket purchase and a per ticket handling fee for orders made online or through the call center.

 American Ballet Theatre is not responsible for tickets purchased through unauthorized third parties, ticket brokers, or ticket resale websites.
 Tickets purchased from third parties may not be valid and may be unusable for admittance.
 Exchanges and cancellations are not possible if a ticket has been purchased through a reseller.
 The only official seller of ABT tickets are the box offices, call centers, and websites of the venues that ABT partners with.
 Please use abt.org to find the appropriate source to purchase tickets to ABT performances.

 American Ballet Theatre performances begin at the announced start time.
 Latecomers will not be admitted to the auditorium until intermission.
 Please check the curtain time on your ticket before traveling to the theater.
 Audience members who leave the auditorium during a performance will not be readmitted until intermission.
 The theater opens thirty minutes prior to scheduled curtain times.